-The Veterans Assistance Fund at University of Maryland Global Campus is designed to help student veterans enrolled at UMGC cover costs related to education when Federal financial aid and VA benefits are unavailable or exhausted.
+The Veterans Assistance Fund at University of Maryland Global Campus is designed to help military and veteran students enrolled at UMGC cover costs related to education when Federal financial aid, Tuition Assistance, and VA benefits are unavailable or exhausted.
 The purpose of the fund is to offset costs related to academics, completion, or transition for individuals who demonstrate financial hardship.

 To apply for the Veterans Assistance Fund, you must

 Be currently enrolled at UMGC

 Be a veteran of the U.S. military or using VA educational benefits

 Have completed at least 9 undergraduate credits or 6 graduate credits

 Have a minimum GPA of 2.5 as an undergraduate student or 3.0 as a graduate student

 Have completed the Free Application for Federal Student Aid and received a Student Aid Report

 Please Note: Financial need will be calculated by subtracting the Expected Family Contribution, scholarships, grants, and estimated veterans benefits from the Cost of Attendance.
 Student loans will not be included in this calculation or considered as a contributing factor to financial need.